NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

 \subsection{Optimization and Inference}

-In line with prior work~\cite{DBLP:conf/iccv/He0WW0021,DBLP:conf/cvpr/0004GLL019}, we use the object identity ID label as the ground-truth to train the classification loss $\textit{L}_{\mathrm{id}}$, and adopt the triplet loss $\textit{L}_{\mathrm{tri}}$ to enhance identity compactness and separability.
+In line with prior works~\cite{DBLP:conf/iccv/He0WW0021,DBLP:conf/cvpr/0004GLL019}, we use the object identity ID label as the ground-truth to supervise the classification loss $\mathcal{L}_{id}$, and adopt the triplet loss $\mathcal{L}_{tri}$ to enhance identity distribution compactness and separability.
 The final loss function is defined as:

+During the inference, the fused feature serves as the final object representation for multi-modal retrieval.